Robert Urich: 1970s–1980s

 Urich made his television debut in a guest starring role in The F.B.I., in 1972.
 The following year, he won a lead role in Bob & Carol & Ted & Alice.
 It was a television adaptation of the 1969 film of the same title.
 It struggled in the ratings and was canceled after six episodes.
 He made his film debut later that same year opposite Clint Eastwood in the Dirty Harry film Magnum Force playing a vigilante motorcycle-patrol police officer.
 In 1975, Urich was cast in the action/crime drama series S.W.A.T..
 According to the executive producer Aaron Spelling, Burt Reynolds convinced Spelling to allow Urich to read for the part.
 Spelling was impressed with his reading and cast him in the role of "Officer Jim Street".
 A mid-season replacement, it earned high enough ratings to warrant a second season.
 However, it was canceled in 1976 due to its violent content.

 Urich's next role was on the sitcom Soap as Peter the Tennis Player in 1977.
 That same year he was cast as Paul Thurston, a handsome, ego-driven talk show host in the Bewitched spin-off series Tabitha, starring Lisa Hartman.
 Its ratings were initially strong, but schedule changes caused ratings to drop, and the show was canceled in 1978 after 13 episodes.
 Shortly after, he was cast in another Aaron Spelling produced series, called Vega$.
 Urich portrayed the series' lead character, Dan Tanna, a private detective who solves various crimes in Las Vegas.
 Vega$ was a hit for ABC and he received two Golden Globe Award nominations for his work on it.
 By the third season, ratings had started to decline, and with little network support, Vega$ was canceled at the end of the third season in June, 1981.
 Shortly after, Urich signed with Metro-Goldwyn-Mayer (MGM) and focused on film roles.
 His first film for MGM was Endangered Species (1982), a science fiction film directed by Alan Rudolph.

-After filming Endangered Species, Urich returned to television and started in Gavilan.
+After filming Endangered Species, Urich returned to television and starred in Gavilan.
 He played the title character who was a former CIA agent turned oceanographer.
 The series, however, was canceled after seven episodes.
 In 1984, he starred in two more films The Ice Pirates, and Wes Craven's Invitation to Hell.
 In 1985, Urich co-starred in the film Turk 182, although it was not a commercial success.
 In 1985, Urich returned to episodic television as the title character in Spenser: For Hire.
 It was a hit and aired for three seasons.
 He also reprised the role in several television films after it was canceled: Spenser: Ceremony (1993), Spenser: Pale Kings and Princes (1994), Spenser: The Judas Goat (1994), and Spenser: A Savage Place (1995).
 In 1988, he hosted the documentary series National Geographic Explorer.
 He won a CableACE Award for his work on the series.
 In 1989, he portrayed Jake Spoon in the acclaimed television miniseries Lonesome Dove, a role for which he received many positive reviews.